surajmandalcell/elementary-x/README.md

 # Elementary X

+#### Maintainer Needed!
+Please leave a comment in "Maintainer Needed!" issue if you're intrested

 Fork of the Default Gtk+ Stylesheet for elementary OS with OS X window controls

 The forked Gtk.CSS stylesheet with OS X window controls is designed specifically for [elementary OS](https://elementary.io) and its desktop environment: Pantheon. **Since Gtk.CSS has changed quite a bit, this stylesheet only supports Gtk >= 3.22**